Supracompetitive Pricing Under AI Monoculture: Analysis

 Then \begin{enumerate}[(i)] \item If $s(\rho,r) > 1$, then $\Delta(\theta) < 0$ for all $\theta \in (0,1)$. \item If $s(\rho,r) = 1$, then $\Delta(\theta)=0$ if and only if $\theta=1/2$, and $\Delta(\theta)<0$ for all $\theta\in(0,1)\setminus\{1/2\}$. \item If $s(\rho,r) < 1$, then $\Delta(\theta) > 0$ if and only if $\theta \in (\theta_-(\rho,r), \theta_+(\rho,r))$, with $\Delta(\theta_\pm)=0$ and $\Delta(\theta)<0$ outside $[\theta_-,\theta_+]$. \end{enumerate} \end{proposition}

-Proposition~\ref{prop:H-dominance} characterizes when the learning dynamics almost surely push the LLM's propensity $\theta$ upward, toward more frequent high-price recommendations.
-The sign of the conditional payoff difference $\Delta(\theta)$ governs this direction: when $\Delta(\theta)>0$, the high-price recommendation $H$ yields higher expected profit conditional on being played, reinforcing the LLM's preference for $H$.
+Proposition~\ref{prop:H-dominance} characterizes when the learning dynamics almost surely push the model's propensity $\theta$ upward, toward more frequent high-price recommendations.
+The sign of the conditional payoff difference $\Delta(\theta)$ governs this direction: when $\Delta(\theta)>0$, the high-price recommendation $H$ yields higher expected profit conditional on being played, reinforcing the model's propensity for $H$.
 The proposition partitions the parameter space into regions determined by the statistic $s(\rho,r)$, which captures the ratio of two competing forces.
 In particular, the numerator in \eqref{eq:s-definition} represents the cost of recommendation deviations.
 When one seller receives $H$ and the other receives $L$, the low-price seller earns $2+r$ while the high-price seller earns only $2r$, leading to a gap of $2-r$ favoring $L$.
 The factor $\rho(1-\rho)$ is the probability of such a deviation per seller pair.
 On the other hand, the denominator in \eqref{eq:s-definition} implies the benefit of coordinated high pricing.
 When both sellers receive $H$ and play $(H,H)$, each earns $2r$ rather than the competitive payoff of $2$; the per-seller gain is $2(r-1)$.
 The factor $(2\rho-1)^2$ measures the correlation strength in recommendations induced by the shared latent mode.
 When $s(\rho,r)<1$, the coordination benefit dominates the deviation cost, creating a parameter region where high-price recommendations are self-reinforcing.

 For any fixed $r\in(1,2)$, the statistic $s(\rho,r)$ is strictly decreasing in $\rho$ over $(1/2,1)$: it diverges to $+\infty$ as $\rho\to 1/2^+$ and vanishes as $\rho\to 1$.
 This monotonicity reflects a fundamental tradeoff: higher fidelity simultaneously reduces miscoordinations (i.e., $\rho(1-\rho)$ decreases) and strengthens coordination (i.e., $(2\rho-1)^2$ increases).
 Consequently, for any profitability parameter $r\in(1,2)$, there exists a critical threshold $\rho_c(r)\in(1/2,1)$ above which $s(\rho,r)<1$ and an upward-drift region for price propensity emerges.
-Therefore, sufficiently high output fidelity always enables the possibility of collusive dynamics.
+Therefore, sufficiently high output fidelity always makes supracompetitive dynamics possible.